For free and impartial money advice and guidance, visit MoneyHelper.

 PRA Group Unenforceable Debts

 There are several situations where your debt may be unenforceable.
 This should mean that PRA Group cannot secure a CCJ against you.
-However, even their own website suggests that it won’t stop them from trying to chase the debt by letter or phone.
-It’s also worth noting that unenforceable debt can still impact your credit score, so you may wish to still deal with it.

-Is My Debt Statute-Barred?
+Is Your Debt Statute-Barred?

 If it has been 6 years – or 5 years in Scotland – since you last made a payment towards your unsecured debts and you have not written to your creditor about your debt during this time, it is statute-barred.

-This means that the debt is not enforceable.
 It still technically exists, and you still technically owe the money, but there is no legal way for you to be forced to pay or for the debt to be enforced.

 Keep in mind that not all debts become statute-barred!